 Need help with the best way to install Lightroom presets?
 Here’s our guide for installing your presets quickly and easily!

-Photoshop, being the benchmark in the industry for photo editing applications, is a among photographers for editing photos.
+Photoshop, being the benchmark in the industry for photo editing applications, is popular among photographers for editing photos.
 However, the application has much wider ramifications than just post-processing still images.

 Lightroom, on the other hand, is designed primarily for editing and processing photos with a view to quickly finalizing a photo without the need for elaborate editing.
 Lightroom incorporates many of the same features which are aimed at photographers while filtering out features that are seldom used.